HBSnail/winptables/README.en-us.md

 > Notice:The other language versions document may not be updated in time.
 When inconsistent, the Chinese version document shall prevail.

 Winptables is also called Windows Packet Tables.
 A lightweight packet filtering firewall framework for windows platform.
-It can be used in network packet filtering, routing, NAT, network auditing and others.
+It can be used in network packet filtering, network auditing and others.

 ## How it works